 …when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.

 Sadly, when Adam and Eve were given an opportunity to prove that they would carry out the will of God, they failed.
 Rather than complying with His will, they allowed their own wills to be seduced by the promises of self-achieved divinity offered to them by Satan, the one whose will has always been in direct opposition to God’s.

 We may say that there are two massive contradictory wills throughout the universe.
 On one side stands the holy and perfect will of God; on the other is arrayed the defiled, defiling, and opposing will of Satan.
 In between subsists the sovereign, independent, free will of man.

 The War of the Wills

-When overwhelmed by the countless mundane issues in life, it is very easy for us to lose sight of the fact that the driving force behind everything that takes place in our lives is this unseen, on-going conflict of wills between the one Righteous Ruler of the Universe and the evil imposter who is seeking to overthrow Him.
-The evil imposter is none other than the powerful fallen angel, Lucifer—who is also known as Satan, “the prince of the power of the air (Eph.
+While we are being overwhelmed by the countless mundane issues in life, it is very easy for us to lose sight of the fact behind everything taking place in our lives is this unseen, on-going conflict of wills between the one Righteous Ruler of the Universe and Lucifer, the evil imposter who is seeking to overthrow Him.
+Lucifer—aka Satan, is none other than “the prince of the power of the air (Eph.
 2:2),” and “the father of lies and a murderer from the beginning (John 8:44).”
 His bio, in Ezekiel 28: 12-17, reads like this…